sotirxos888/URDJ-Extensions/README.md

 # URDJ Extensions Mirror

 This repository serves exclusively as a download mirror for pre-compiled, unmodified Chromium builds of popular Open-Source extensions.
-These archives are used by the WebDJ application to provide ad-blocking functionality.
+These archives are used by the URDJ application to provide ad-blocking functionality.

 ### Legal & Copyright Notice
 We are **not** the creators, maintainers, or copyright holders of these extensions.
 We do not modify the code inside these archives.